jasonxu90/jasonxu90.github.io/publications.md

 ---
 # [](#header-1)Publications
-For working papers in preparation and software, see my [research page](https://jasonxu90.github.io/research.html).
+For a description of working papers in preparation and software, see my [research page](https://jasonxu90.github.io/research.html).

 Preprints